 6 months old is usually the marker when a full-term, healthy baby is developmentally ready to eat solids.
 Around this age, babies are able to sit unsupported, control their head movement, show attentive interest in the activity, and able to bring food to their mouths accurately.
 Each baby develops along their own timeline, but it is rare to see 4- or 5-month-old babies who show all these skills.

-Baby-led weaning is a way of introducing solid food by skipping purées and mashes and going straight to finger foods.
-However, our opinion is that babies who are self-feeding benefit from a wide variety of textures and food consistencies, including the occasional purée or pouch now and then.
+The simple answer is yes.
+Baby-led weaning is a way of introducing solid food by letting baby self-feed from the start.
+It is often synonymous with finger foods.
+However, our opinion is that babies who are self-feeding benefit from a wide variety of textures and food consistencies, including purees.
 Even adults eat purees and soft foods like hummus and yogurt!
+Babies can practice self feeding with loaded spoons.
 If you choose to give your babies a pouch, you can encourage self-feeding by letting them hold it by themselves.

 First, check with your pediatrician to make sure the reaction doesn’t indicate a bigger issue, such as an allergic reaction, FPIES, or reflux.
 Other reasons for why babies may vomit during or after eating include being too full when they started the meal (for example when the solids meal is too close to a breast or bottle feed), or after gagging.
 If you suspect that baby may have thrown up from being too full of milk, wait at least one hour after breast or bottle feeding your baby before offering solid foods.
 If it seems like your baby is throwing up a lot while eating or if anything concerns you, talk to your pediatrician.
 For more on gagging, what it looks like and what it's not, see our Gagging page or our video on gagging and choking.